BastAldo/mtp.ap0.it/docs/01_FUNCTIONALITY.md

     -   Contains an "Add Exercise" button to open the Exercise Library modal and an "Add Rest" button to insert a new rest period.
 -   **Exercise Library Modal:**
     -   Triggered by the "Add Exercise" button.
-    -   Displays a complete list of all available exercises.
+    -   Displays a list of all **available exercises** from the application's library.

 ```plaintext
 // Stage 1: Daily Workout Modal with an editable Rest item.